schn4ck/schnack/README.md

 Comments are stored in a SQLite database.

-## Comment approval via mobile app
+## Comment approval via web admin with push notifications

-Ideally there's a mobile app that lets the admin approve/reject comments or users.
-Each new comment triggers a push notification, within reasonable limits.
+Ideally there's an admin app that lets the admin approve/reject comments or users.
+Each new comment triggers a [push notification](https://developer.mozilla.org/en-US/docs/Web/API/Push_API), within reasonable limits.
 If a user is whitelisted, all of her comments are automatically approved.
 If a user is blocked, all of his comments are automatically rejected.
 Otherwise each comment needs to be approved/rejected manually.

 ## Server requirements